Skip to main content

 ON account_months.account_id = last_tx_per_month.account_id

-AND DATE_TRUNC('month', account_months.month_end) = last_tx_per_month.tx_month_start
+AND DATE_TRUNC('month', account_months.month_end) = last_tx_per_month.tx_month_start;

-ORDER BY account_months.account_id, account_months.month_end;
+ORDER BY account_id, month_end;

 { LEFT JOIN ensures all account×month combinations appear }